artefactual/atom-docs/user-manual/access-content/search-atom.rst

    button at the bottom of the Quick search results.
 AtoM will redirect you to a browse page, where you can use features such as the browse page's :ref:`sort button <recurring-sort-button>` and :ref:`facet filters
    <recurring-facet-filters>` to navigate the descriptions.
+See:
+   :ref:`browse-hierarchy-quick-search`.

 :ref:`Back to top <search-atom>`